syswonder/hvisor-book-en/src/chap04/subchap02/RISC-PLIC.md

             }
         }
 ```
-Set the virtual machine's timer interrupt pending bit to 1, inject a timer interrupt into the virtual machine, and clear hvisor's timer interrupt enable bit to complete the interrupt handling.
+Set the virtual machine's timer interrupt pending bit to 1, injecting a timer interrupt into the virtual machine, and clear hvisor's timer interrupt enable bit to complete the interrupt handling.

 # Software Interrupt
 When a virtual machine needs to send an IPI, it traps into hvisor through the ecall instruction.